Media wants search warrants unsealed from synagogue attack

-SAN DIEGO (AP) - The Associated Press and other media outlets are asking a San Diego judge to unseal 17 search warrants that contain details about the April synagogue shooting that killed one worshipper and injured three others, including the rabbi.
+SAN DIEGO (AP) - The Associated Press and other media outlets are asking a San Diego judge to unseal 17 search warrants that contain details about the April shooting at a synagogue in the suburb of Poway that killed one worshipper and injured three others, including the rabbi.

-A San Diego Superior Court judge was expected to hear the matter Thursday.
+A San Diego Superior Court judge was scheduled to hear the matter Thursday.

-Law enforcement obtained warrants to search John T. Earnest’s car, home and locations he visited.
+Law enforcement obtained the warrants to search the car and home of the gunman, John T. Earnest, and places he visited.

-Police say Earnest opened fire on the Chabad of Poway on April 27 during Passover service.
+Police say the nursing student opened fire on the Chabad of Poway on April 27 during Passover service.
 He has pleaded not guilty to murder and attempted murder charges.

+Prosecutors have said the 19-year-old gunman fired at least eight rounds before he stopped to fumble with his semiautomatic rifle and then fled with 50 unused bullets.

-The San Diego District Attorney’s Office said it would not object to unsealing the documents with names of witnesses and investigators redacted.
+Judges sealed the warrants at the request of investigators, who have not said publicly why that was necessary.
+The San Diego District Attorney’s Office in its response to the media request told the court it would not object to the unsealing if the names of witnesses and investigators were redacted from the documents.
+The media in their filing said they would be fine with that.

+The search warrants could help answer questions including whether the suspect obtained a hunting license to legally purchase the weapon.

+Lawyers representing the media outlets have argued the documents should have been unsealed ten days after investigators filed them with the court.

 Sign up for Daily Newsletters